 Bioinformatics Research Scholar, Center of Human Health and the Environment (CHHE) and Bioinformatics Research Center (BRC), NCSU

-Bioinformatics skills are acquired through time, and it requires knowledge in Biology, statistics, and computer programming.
+Bioinformatics skills are acquired through time, requiring knowledge of Biology, Statistics, and Computer programming.
 Over time, I have learned aspects of these fields in a diverse research environment.
 Now I collaborate with multiple investigators in different areas of research.

-My research is focused on analytics at the intersection of human health and large, complex sets of data.
+My research focuses on analytics at the intersection of human health and large, complex data sets.
 I conduct Bioinformatics analysis and research in support of projects across the members of the Center of Human Health and the Environment(CHHE) and Bioinformatics Research Center (BRC) as a collaboration.
-I perform the consultation at the design stage of research studies to ensure that the experimental design of the studies is valid, efficient, and correctly powered.
-My expertise includes such as cancer genomics, immunology, infectious diseases, epidemiology, and application development; my domain expertise includes proteomics, metabolomics, genomics, personalized medicine, epigenetics, and biosignature discovery.
-I have worked with collaborators on findings relating to cancer, infectious disease, immunology, environmental exposure, and bioinformatics application development.
-I have analytical capabilities of whole genome/exome sequencing, RNA-Seq, ChIP-Seq, FAIRE-Seq, small/long ncRNA transcriptome, microbiome, methylation-seq, and expression/genotype microarrays such as 450 and 850k arrays.
+I perform the consultation at the design stage of research studies to ensure that the experimental design is valid, efficient, and correctly powered.
+My expertise includes cancer genomics, immunology, infectious diseases, epidemiology, and Bioinformatics application development; my domain expertise includes proteomics, metabolomics, genomics, personalized medicine, epigenetics, and biosignature discovery.
+I have worked with collaborators on cancer, infectious disease, immunology, environmental exposure, and toxicology findings.
+I have analytical capabilities in high-throughput genomic data analysis such as genome/exome sequencing, RNA-Seq, ChIP-Seq, FAIRE-Seq, small/long ncRNA transcriptome, microbiome, methylation-seq, and genotype microarrays such as 450 and 850k arrays.